caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 ## What

 This is the last step of the process.
 It consists of 2 parts.
-First, they will send you a problem statement of a project and you will have 2 weeks to build it as if it was for a client.
+First, they will send you a project spec and you will have 2 weeks to build it as if it was for a client.
 Second, you'll interview real time with a toptaler to showcase your project and support all your decisions.
 They will ask you all kind of questions ranging from fundamentals to project-specific stuff.

 This step is supposed to filter out [0.2% more canditates](https://www.toptal.com/top-3-percent).
 This means 32 out of 1000 people get to this point, and 30 of them will pass.
-Now, I need to make emphasis on this: do not understimate this part.
+Now, I need to make emphasis on this: do not understimate this phase.
 I myself have referred overconfident people who play hard to get to this point only to see them fail.
 Make sure you deliver world class work here.

 ## Why